 An article in the Herald today rated New Zealand as the best place on the planet to survive an apocalypse.
 Given the standard of press coverage here, we might not even hear about it if it did happen.

-Yesterday the Social Issues reporter of the Herald, Isaac Davison, reviewed a paper published in the prestigious journal The Lancet authored by the Ministry of Health.
+Yesterday, the Herald’s Social Issues reporter, Isaac Davison, reviewed a paper (UPDATE: This paper has been removed from SSRN at the request of the author, SSRN, or the rights holder) published in the prestigious journal The Lancet authored by the Ministry of Health.

 The paper found a huge increase in Acute Kidney Injury among four million Kiwis in the twenty one days following mRNA vaccination.
 I scanned Isaac’s article in vain for a mention of kidney injury.
 Like me, Isaac wears glasses; he might need a new prescription.
 He describes himself in the following terms: